ChadOhman/opensafetymap/docs/architecture.md

 # 🏗️ System Architecture

-The OpenSafetyMap is built as a **web-first application** with a modular backend and frontend.
+The Edmonton Accident & Near Miss Reporting Platform is built as a **web-first application** with a modular backend and frontend.

 ---